amyles/coherence-workshop-handson/coherence-workshop-handson.md

 ## Recovery from Node Failure

 We will now remove a worker node from the Kubernetes cluster and observe how Kubernetes maintains our Coherence cluster at three servers.
-Locate the London OKE cluster homepage in the OCI console.
+Locate the Ashburn OKE cluster homepage in the OCI console.

 ![Screenshot from 2020-09-29 16-16-16](Screenshot%20from%202020-09-29%2016-16-16-1601451821972.png)